Camping in the Central Kalahari Game Reserve 2024

 The Central Kalahari Game Reserve Origins

-In 1958 a survey was done of the Central Kalahari area to ensure that the Basarwa people (also known as the San or bushmen) and the game they depended on were protected.
-As a result, it was recommended that the area became a game reserve.
+In 1958, a survey of the Central Kalahari area was done to ensure the protection of the Basarwa people (also known as the San or bushmen) and the game they depended on.
+As a result, it was recommended that the area become a game reserve.

-Therefore, in 1961, 52,800 square kilometres of the area became the Central Kalahari Game Reserve with an aim to protect the wildlife, plants, and the hunter/gatherer way of life of the Basarwa people.
+Therefore, in 1961, 52,800 square kilometres of the area became the Central Kalahari Game Reserve to protect the wildlife, plants, and the hunter/gatherer way of life of the Basarwa people.

-Unfortunately, the Botswana government later forced relocations of the San people to outside the park and today only a few remain in the park.
+Unfortunately, the Botswana government later forced the San people to relocate outside the park, and today, only a few remain in the park.
 They are around the Khutse / Xade area.

 Road sign to turn off to central Kalahari